sunny092020/agentic_frameworks/autogen/README.md

 ## Troubleshooting

-- If you encounter errors related to the OpenAI API, ensure your API key is correctly set in the `.env` file.
+- If you encounter errors related to the OpenAI API, ensure your API key is correctly set in the `.env` file and includes the `sk-` prefix.
+- If you're seeing warnings about `flaml.automl`, make sure your requirements.txt includes `flaml[automl]` and rebuild the Docker image.
 - If you're having issues with Docker, ensure Docker and Docker Compose are properly installed and the Docker daemon is running.

 ## Resources